telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-subnets-and-broadcast-domains-in-proxmox.md

 how these fundamental concepts lay the foundation for us to build increasingly complex labs.

-## Examining the State of Our Network Hosts
+## Step 1: Examining the State of Our Network Hosts

 The first thing we'll look at is the "state" of our network hosts.
-When `host1` sent `ping` requests and an `nmap` scan to the other hosts, and received received responses, it created records of how to reach them.
+When `host1` sent `ping` requests and an `nmap` scan to the other hosts, and received responses, it created records of how to reach them.
 But how did it find them?

-Remeber the Address Resolution Protocol (ARP)?
+Remember the Address Resolution Protocol (ARP)?
 In IPv4, ARP is the first point of contact between hosts on the same subnet.
 Because `host1` has already made contact with each of the other hosts, it should have ARP records accessible that map each host's IPv4 address with its MAC address, which is what is actually used to